by Jen | Dec 30, 2025 | DISO studies, Galatians 5

 This week, let’s wrap up Step 3 by:

-2. MINING: Read through the passage again looking for comparisons in or related to your focus verses.
-Look for statements of similarity featuring key words like as and so, a qualitative comparison using more, and/or contrasts.
+- MINING: Read through the passage again looking for comparisons in or related to your focus verses.
+These may be statements of similarity featuring key words such as like, as, or so; qualitative comparisons indicating how one item is more or less than another; and/or contrasts that highlight or discuss how one concept differs from another.

-3. MINING: Next, look for causes or motives by focusing on key words or phrases I call cause connectors.
-In this study text, look for the connectors for (a synonym of because), and that (where it’s not used as a synonym for which).
+- MINING: Next, look for causes or motives by focusing on key words or phrases I call cause connectors.
+In this study text, look for four connectors: therefore, for (where it means the same as because), that (where it means so that), and to (where it means in order to).
 Then check the text surrounding the connector for an action and the reason or explanation for that action.
-For example: in the sentence, I went to the store for I was out of milk:
+For example: in the sentence, I went to the store, for I was out of milk:

 the action = I went to the store for [because] the reason = I was out of milk.

-4. MINING: Finally, see if you can find any conditions that trigger action in this narrative, and/or descriptions of how action happens or should happen.
+- MINING: Finally, see if you can find any conditions that trigger action in this narrative and/or descriptions of how action happens or should happen.

 – For example, does the text say if or when a certain condition exists, some action should or does take place?